Hamnya/imgPickerExample/README.md

-you have to allow storage access authority.
+you have to allow storage access permission

 references
 https://github.com/erikagtierrez/multiple-media-picker